Kenya in February

-Nairobi and the central highlands are hot by day, cool by night and receive a moderate amounts of rain.
-Mombasa and the coast is very hot by day, rather hot at night, and receives very little rain.
+Nairobi and the central highlands are hot by day, cool by night, and receive a moderate amount of rain.
+Mombasa and the coast are sweltering by day, rather hot at night, and receive very little rain.

-For divers and snorkelers, February is a good month to see larger marine creatures such as whale shark, manta ray, and various sharks, dolphins and turtles.
-Being relatively warm and dry, February is one of the best months for climbing Mount Kenya – Africa’s second highest peak after Mount Kilimanjaro in neighbouring Tanzania.
+- For divers and snorkelers, February is a good month to see the larger marine creatures such as whale sharks, manta rays, and various sharks, dolphins, and turtles.
+Being relatively warm and dry, February is one of the best months for climbing Mount Kenya – Africa’s second highest peak after Mount Kilimanjaro in neighboring Tanzania.